Getting To London From Gatwick

 For more information on connections and timetables, visit the Transport for London website.

-Southern service to London Victoria takes about 35 minutes and prices start from £15.00 one way.
-Trains run four times during the day.
+Southern service to London Victoria takes about 35 minutes and single ticket prices start from £15.50, with trains running throughout the day.
 For more information, please call Southern Customer Support on 0845 127 2920 (or +44 208 185 0778 when calling from outside the UK).

 London Bridge / St Pancras